Priyanka Chopra, Sophie Turner, & Danielle Jonas Star In The Jonas Brother's Sultry

 Advertisement

 But it's not forever until you're all in a music video together.
-Taking a page out of The Favourite's book, the music video is set in a grand castle, with the women in colorful period clothing causing mayhem.
-As the brothers sing, their respective partners can't get enough, and the video shows the gang having grand meals, hanging out in bathtubs, and prowling through parlors.
+Taking a page out of The Favourite's book, the music video is set in a grand castle, with the women in colourful period clothing causing mayhem.
+As the brothers sing, their respective partners can't get enough, and the video shows the gang having grand meals, hanging out in bathtubs, and prowling through parlours.

 While the video never gets NSFW, there are definitely some moments that will make longtime fans of the boys blush — like when Joe is suspended from the ceiling by bonded ropes as Turner licks her lips.
 In another moment, Chopra is seen striding down a long hallway, shedding her luxurious layers to meet Nick Jonas at the end.